AcademySoftwareFoundation/tac/process/web_conferencing_guidelines.md

 ### Conduct and Moderation

+Since the Zoom meetings are open to the general public, a Zoom host or co-host has to moderate a meeting in all senses of the word from starting and stopping the meeting, to acting on [Code of Conduct] issues.
 The Academy Software Foundation adheres to it's [Code of Conduct] or the relevant project code of conduct throughout all platforms and includes all communication mediums.

 If you're dealing with a troll or bad actor: